Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-Let us now proceed to the discussion of the exciting physical processes hiding in this system's Landau damping.
-The magnons in the entire BZ are well-defined, i.e., behaving like underdamped harmonic oscillators.
-Away from the BZ boundaries, generally, the damping rises with the magnon energy, as expected from the growing phase space available for Stoner excitations, reaching the maximal value of 100meV given as full width at half-maximum of the magnon peak, cf. Fig.~\ref{fig:magnonSpectrum}b).
+Let us now proceed to the discussion of the gripping picture of the system's Landau damping.
+The magnons in the entire BZ are well-defined and representable as underdamped harmonic oscillators.
+For small and intermediate momenta, the damping increases with the magnon energy, as expected from the growing phase space available for Stoner excitations, reaching the maximal value of 100meV given as full width at half-maximum (FWHM) of the magnon peak, cf. Fig.~\ref{fig:magnonSpectrum}b).
 An unexpected observation is that modes of comparable momenta and energies, but different polarization feature strikingly different life-times.
-For magnons of intermediate momenta and energies around 100meV, the difference exceed a factor 4 as can been seen in the right hand site plot of Fig.~\ref{fig:magnonSpectrum}.
-Similarly, the $\delta$-modes' damping at the high symmetry points $M$ and $M'$ is almost 50\% higher than that of the $\sigma$-mode.
-Given the sublattice localization discussed just before, this information can help paving the way to an effective magnonic engineering on the scale of single atoms.
+For 100meV magnons, the difference exceed the factor of 4, as evident from Fig.~\ref{fig:magnonSpectrum}b.
+Similarly, the $\delta$-modes' damping at the high symmetry points $K$ and $K'$ is almost 50\% higher than that of the $\sigma$-mode.
+Given the sublattice localization of these modes discussed just before, this paves the way to an effective spin-precession control on the atomic scale.
+Finally, the high energy magnons show remarkable spintronic potential in Mn$_3$Rh due to the fact that their FHWM to frequency ratio is smaller than for their low energy counterparts.
+Despite being more strongly damped, they undergo larger number of precessions before decaying.